rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 a draft post’s content, we’ll get a compiler error telling us the method doesn’t exist.
 As a result, it will be impossible for us to accidentally display draft post content in production, because that code won’t even compile.
-Listing 17-19 shows the definition of a `Post` struct, a `DraftPost` struct, and methods on each:
+Listing 17-19 shows the definition of a `Post` struct and a `DraftPost` struct, as well as methods on each:

 <span class="filename">Filename: src/lib.rs</span>